We’ve put together a list of cover letter tips, including:

 - use online programs like Grammarly, Hemingway App, and ProWritingAid to spot errors and improve your writing’s quality (remember to switch these tools to British English)

-12. Choose an easy-to-read font
+13. Pick an easy-to-read font

-The font you choose for your cover letter should be:
+Your cover letter font should be:

 - professional